 COST: Medicare and Medical Fund rebates may not cover the entire cost of your anaesthesia.
 In other words there may be a gap for which you will be responsible.
-If you have any questions regarding costs you must talk to the secretarial staff at NRA.
-Ph (02) 6622 1285 or your anaesthetist.
+If you have any questions regarding costs please talk to your anaesthetist.

-Do You Have Any Question?
+Do You Have Any Questions?